 One great way to get started is to begin a conversation about how challenging–and sometimes funny–adolescence can be.
 This is especially effective if you can relate an experience from your teen years that you laugh about now.
 This gives you the chance to talk about the role hormones play in physical changes, and how they can come on too strong and cause voice fluctuations, extra oily skin, and man boobs.

 Try having a conversation when you are side by side rather than staring each other in the face.
 A car ride is a good opportunity, or you could try taking a walk.

-If your son’s case has persisted for several months or longer, we recommend visiting a plastic surgeon who has demonstrated experience treating teens.
+If your son’s case has persisted for several months or longer, we recommend visiting a plastic surgeon who has demonstrated experience treating teens with man boobs.
 Whether or not you’re ready to think about male breast reduction for your son, a teen gynecomastia expert will be able to answer all your questions and offer a good measure of reassurance.

 To cover all the bases, especially if your young man has had moobs for some time, consider finding out more about the personal side of surgery for teen gynecomastia.
 Assuming your son’s case does not resolve on its own, this could be just the solution he needs.
 Read about our patient John, and check out some of our before and after teen gynecomastia photos.
 This form of cosmetic surgery can truly be life-changing for guys at a formative time in their lives.

 When your teen wants to talk about his man boobs, you should celebrate!
 There’s much you can do to show your knowledge and support for what he’s experiencing, not to mention your love and respect.
 Here’s what you can do:

 If and when you do decide to consult a plastic surgeon, we can’t emphasize strongly enough how important that doctor’s experience should be.
 Teen gynecomastia surgery can be a tricky procedure, and getting it right is key to your son’s future happiness.